Sonoma and Napa vintners scramble to protect wine as fires blaze

 “The whole goal here is to save the wine,” said Burningham, one of many vintners who have returned to their land and wineries despite evacuation orders.

-California’s finest wine makers are scrambling to save years of labor as historic fires sweep the region.
-Blazes have destroyed or damaged at least 16 wineries in Napa Valley, with many in neighboring Sonoma Valley unreachable due to the spreading flames, according to trade groups.
+California’s finest wine makers are scrambling to save years of labour as historic fires sweep the region.
+Blazes have destroyed or damaged at least 16 wineries in Napa Valley, with many in neighbouring Sonoma Valley unreachable due to the spreading flames, according to trade groups.

 Not all wineries are in an evacuation zone and many are scrambling to pick the last grapes as rising winds fan wildfires that have killed at last 21 across the state.